GLOBAL MARKETS-Stock markets melt on coronavirus fears, U.S. Treasury yields hit fresh lows

 About 10 countries have reported their first virus cases over the past 24 hours, including Nigeria, the biggest economy in Africa.

-Expectations the Fed will cut interest rates to cushion the blow are rising in money markets.
+Expectations the Fed will cut interest rates to cushion the blow are rising in money markets and Powell’s remarks reinforced the sentiment.
 Fed funds futures are now fully pricing in a rate cut next month, with the question only being how large it will be.

 The European Central Bank historically lags the Fed but it is now seen cutting by another 10 basis points by June.